leanprover/fp-lean/functional-programming-lean/src/type-classes/pos.md

 ## Conversion to Strings

 Another useful built-in class is called `ToString`.
-Instances of `ToString` provide a standard way of converting a type to a string.
+Instances of `ToString` provide a standard way of converting values from a given type into strings.
 For instance, a `ToString` instance is used when a value occurs in an interpolated string, and it determines how the `IO.println` function used at the [beginning of the description of `IO`](../hello-world/running-a-program.html#running-a-program) will display a value.

 For example, one way to convert a `Pos` into a `String` is to reveal its inner structure.